It is always a good idea to check your bill on a regular basis - even if you have automatic withdrawals or e-bills.

 How can I get more control over my water bill?

-You can control the variable portion of your utility bill and conserve water in a variety of ways, including:
+There is a variety of ways to control the variable portion of your utility bill and conserve water.